Fellows v. Blacksmith: Precedent

 The Marshall Court (1801—1835) had repeatedly taken up the issue of aboriginal title in the United States.
 However, with the exception of Cherokee Nation v.
 Georgia (1831), which was dismissed for lack of original jurisdiction, all the disputes had been between non-Indians—typically between those who derived their title from the government and those who derived their title from private purchases from Indians.
 The uniform rule of these cases, enunciated most clearly in Johnson v.
-M'Intosh (1823), was that non-Indians could not acquire valid land title from such private purchases.
+McIntosh (1823), was that non-Indians could not acquire valid land title from such private purchases.
 However, the purchase at issue in Fellows, the Treaty of Buffalo Creek (1838), had been ratified by the federal government.

 The Court had not yet encountered a party claiming to actually possess aboriginal title in a case in which it had jurisdiction, so it had not yet definitively resolved the question of whether the holders of aboriginal title could avail themselves of the common law causes of action of trespass or ejectment.
 At the end of his opinion in Fletcher v.
 Peck (1810), Marshall had stated that ejectment could not be obtained against the holder of aboriginal title.
 The Taney Court (1836—1864), in Marsh v.
 Brooks (1850), went further in declaring that the holder of aboriginal title could obtain ejectment, stating: "That an action of ejectment could be maintained on an Indian right to occupancy and use, is not open to question."
 In the oral arguments of that case, Cherokee Nation had been cited as authority for the argument that "Indians cannot sue on their aboriginal title in court of the United States."
 The plaintiffs in Fellows had sued under the related cause of action of trespass.

 An 1821 opinion of U.S. Attorney General William Wirt, interpreting Fletcher and Johnson, argued that: "The Seneca Indians must be protected in the enjoyment of exclusive possession of their lands, as defined and bounded in the Treaty of Canandaigua, until they have voluntarily relinquished it."